toiletbril/toiletline/README.txt

 ----------------
 Small, crossplatform, single-header shell library in C99, meant to replace a subset of GNU Readline, and work on both Linux and Windows out of the box.
-It uses native API on both platforms and is based on VT100 terminal escape sequences.
+It uses native API on both platforms and relies on VT100 terminal escape sequences.

 Notes on Windows